Signs of a Birth Injury

 Keep in mind that this breakdown of symptoms is only mean to be a basic guideline.
 If you suspect your child may be showing late signs of a birth injury, you should consult with a physician who can properly diagnose their condition.

-If you believe your child has a birth injury that was caused by negligent medical care, our experienced birth injury lawyers can help you.
+If you believe your child has a birth injury that was caused by negligent medical care, our experienced birth injury attorneys can help you.
 Please contact Wapner Newman today to schedule a free case evaluation with one of our injury attorneys in Philadelphia.

 Our firm represents birth injury victims throughout Pennsylvania and New Jersey, with offices in Philadelphia, West Conshohocken, Marlton, and Center Valley.